vegaprotocol/specs/protocol/0073-LIMN-limited_network_life.md

 2. The party submits a withdrawal transaction for 100 USD.
 A checkpoint is immediately created.
 3. The network is shut down.
 4. The network is restarted with the checkpoint hash from the above checkpoint in genesis.
 The checkpoint replay transaction is submitted and processed.
-5. The check the following subcases
+5. The check the following subcases:
-6. 1.
-If the ethereum replay says withrawal completed.
+- If the ethereum replay says withrawal completed.
 The party has general account balance of 0 USD.
 The party has "signed for withdrawal" 0.
-6. 2.
-If the ethereum replay hasn't seen withdrawal transaction processed and the expiry time of the withdrawal hasn't passed yet.
+- If the ethereum replay hasn't seen withdrawal transaction processed and the expiry time of the withdrawal hasn't passed yet.
 Then the party has general account balance of 0 USD.
 The party has "signed for withdrawal" 100.
-6. 3.
-If the ethereum replay hasn't seen withdrawal transaction processed and the expiry time of the withdrawal has passed.
+- If the ethereum replay hasn't seen withdrawal transaction processed and the expiry time of the withdrawal has passed.
 Then the party has general account balance of 100 USD.

 ### Test case 2: Orders and positions are *not* maintained across resets, balances are and *accepted* markets are (<a name="0073-LIMN-008" href="#0073-LIMN-008">0073-LIMN-008</a>)